amawai/amawai/README.md

 On a more personal note, here are some other facts about me

-🐵&nbsp; Super curious about other people's life experiences, traveling, science
+🐵&nbsp; Super curious about almost anything

 🥘&nbsp; Culinary adventures are the best adventures